ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 to make sure that the correct variables are written to the config file.

-Since the router and client config files also need the directory server's fingerprints in them, we'll generate them on the directory server (which knows its own fingerprints).
-We'll download them to the individual router and client nodes and customize them later.
+Since the relay and client config files also need the directory server's fingerprints in them, we'll generate them on the directory server (which knows its own fingerprints).
+We'll download them to the individual relay and client nodes and customize them later.

-First, install apache2, in order to write the router config file and store it on the web
+First, install apache2, in order to write the relay config file and store it on the web

 ```
 sudo apt-get update
 sudo apt-get -y install apache2 php5 libapache2-mod-php5
 ```

-Next write the router config file with
+Next write the relay config file with

 ```
-sudo bash -c "cat >/var/www/html/router.conf <<EOL
+sudo bash -c "cat >/var/www/html/relay.conf <<EOL
 TestingTorNetwork 1
 DataDirectory /var/lib/tor
 RunAsDaemon 1